dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

 the source code you write can affect values, and only do so sequentially.
 It does not know about threads, interrupts, or hardware devices.

+Let's say it again, since one sentence will be the root of many of your problems:

+  - C does not know about threads, interrupts, or hardware devices.
+  - C does not know about threads, interrupts, or hardware devices.
+  - C does not know about threads, interrupts, or hardware devices.
+  - C does not know about threads, interrupts, or hardware devices.
+  - C does not know about threads, interrupts, or hardware devices.
+  - C does not know about threads, interrupts, or hardware devices.

+How this breaks your code:

-It tries to preserve side-effect equivalance with a "sequentially consistent" program where every read returns the value of the last write.
+  1. The C compiler intends to preserve side-effect equivalance with a "sequentially consistent" program where every read returns the value of the last write.

+  2. But any memory location shared between threads, interrupts or hardware devices can potentially be read or written in ways that the compiler assumes are "impossible".
+These reads or writes will break your code.

-Thus, if we have code that does:
+Trivial example: if we have code that does:

     y = 1
     x = 2;